ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] a legacy system
 # [fit] becoming more flexible

-^ The plucky little npm.
+^ The plucky little npm needed to change to defeat its enemy.

 ---